 Leveraging advanced technology originally invented at Microsoft Research, INRIX Predictive Traffic employs a state-of-the-art, real-time analysis engine to make highly accurate predictions about future traffic conditions – whether they are 15 minutes, 15 days or 15 months into the future — determining the combination of factors that will influence future traffic patterns and uniquely developing an in-depth understanding of what traffic is like in each metropolitan area.

-The technology combines input of commonly known traffic-impacting factors such as the current traffic conditions, day of the week, season, holidays and related days, current and forecast weather, accidents and road construction, as well as other events such as sports games and concerts, and even uniquely local variables such as National Cycling Day each May or the Rotterdam Marathon.
+The technology combines input of commonly known traffic-impacting factors such as the current traffic conditions, day of the week, season, holidays and related days, current and forecast weather, crashes and road construction, as well as other events such as sports games and concerts, and even uniquely local variables such as National Cycling Day each May or the Rotterdam Marathon.
 This allows INRIX to make continually updated predictions conditioned on dynamic knowledge of current and future conditions.

 INRIX predictive traffic is available for 4000 kilometers of roads across the Netherlands including Almere, Amsterdam, Breda, Den Haag, Eindhoven, Groningen, Maastricht, Njmegen, Rotterdam, Tilburg, and Utrecht.
 ANWB’s 3.8 million club members can access INRIX predictive traffic later this spring at www.anwb.nl.